OJayeshRanjanO/TabMatch/README.md

 # TabMatch
-A Chrome extension to prevent tabnabbing attacks
+A Chrome extension to prevent tab-nabbing attacks